September 25, 2024

 Link My Books allows you to put your Etsy bookkeeping on auto-pilot.
 It automatically sends your financial data across to your accounting software in the form of summary invoices.
 These summaries break down revenue and expenses into data like Etsy fees, shipping price, payment processing fees, and advertising fees, so you can get a clear view of business income and expenditure.

-Although automated bookkeeping is the core functionality of Link My Books, there are some other standout features that make it an essential software for Etsy shops:
+Although automated bookkeeping is the core functionality of Link My Books, there are some other standout features that make it an essential Etsy bookkeeping software Etsy shops:

 Tax Calculations